 Evernote allows you to save your ideas, things you like, things you hear and things you see.
 You can access your inspiration anywhere as it works with nearly every computer, phone and mobile device out there.
 And to make things easier, you can search by keyword, tag, or even printed and handwritten text inside images.

 Chances are, you don't need an introduction to this app.
-Instagram is a wildly popular photo-sharing app that enables its community (currently over 500 million-strong) to take pictures, apply digital filters to them, and share them on a variety of social networking services.
+Instagram is a wildly popular photo-sharing app that enables its community (currently over one billion-strong) to take pictures, apply digital filters to them, and share them on a variety of social networking services.

 Used right, it can be a great source of design inspiration – check out these amazing illustrators of Instagram, graphic designers on Instagram, typography accounts on Instagram, and fantasy artists on Instagram, for example.